Tata Advanced Systems: Tata–Lockheed Martin Aerostructures

-C-130J components
+C-130J projects

-In July 2010, the then Foreign Investment Promotion Board under the Government of India cleared the proposal of Tata Group’s wholly-owned subsidiary, Tata Advanced Systems (TASL), to form a joint venture with Lockheed Martin’s wholly owned subsidiary, Lockheed Martin Aeroframe Corporation (LMAC).
+In July 2010, the then Foreign Investment Promotion Board under the Government of India cleared the proposal of Tata Group's wholly-owned subsidiary, Tata Advanced Systems (TASL), to form a joint venture with Lockheed Martin’s wholly owned subsidiary, Lockheed Martin Aeroframe Corporation (LMAC).
 The joint venture (JV) company will be Tata–Lockheed Martin Aerostructures Limited (TLMAL) where TASL and LMAC will initially hold a stake of 74% and 26%, respectively.
-To develop the infrastructures necessary for the JV’s operation, TASL and LMAC will invest ₹42.82 crore and ₹121.27 crore.
+To develop the infrastructures necessary for the JV's operation, TASL and LMAC will invest ₹42.82 crore and ₹121.27 crore.
 As stated by TASL, the joint venture would have an export potential of ₹920 crore.
 The joint venture was as a part of offset obligation to the Indian Air Force’s deal to purchase 6 C-130J-30 tactical airlifter.

 By late 2011, the joint venture started the production of airframe components for Lockheed Martin C-130J Super Hercules aircraft.
-The components were then shipped to Lockheed’s C-130 final assembly line facility Marietta, Georgia for integration and delivery.
+The components were then shipped to Lockheed's C-130 final assembly line facility in Marietta, Georgia, for integration and delivery.

-As of March 2014, Lockheed Martin was looking to establish an engine MRO facility in India to support the country’s and South Asia’s aviation market.
-This would be the company’s third engine MRO facility beside its existing facilities in the USA and Canada.
-A feasibility study for the purpose was underway within the company and the firm is expected to confirm its decision within the year-end.
-As of then, the company was yet to decide on the facility’s initial maintenance capacity, rate, its location — Hyderabad, Delhi, Bangalore and Mumbai — and to whether develop the facility from scratch or undertake a joint development with an existing entity.
+As of March 2014, Lockheed Martin was looking to establish an engine MRO facility in India to support the country's and South Asia's aviation market.
+This would be the company's third engine MRO facility besides its existing facilities in the US and Canada.
+A feasibility study for the purpose was underway within the company, and the firm is expected to confirm its decision by the year-end.
+As of then, the company had yet to decide on the facility's initial maintenance capacity, rate, its location — Hyderabad, Delhi, Bangalore, and Mumbai — and whether to develop the facility from scratch or undertake a joint development with an existing entity.
 Meanwhile, the company already has its presence in Adibatla SEZ near Hyderabad, operating as TMLAL, in order to manufacture aerostructures like centre wing boxes and empennages for defence aircraft.

-On 16 September 2016, TLMAL delivered the 50th empennage assembly — including horizontal and vertical stabilizers along with leading edges and tip assemblies — and also completed manufacturing of 28 sets of centre wing box components — including front and rear beam assemblies, formers and trailing edge sections — for C-130J on or ahead of schedule.
-The company also established itself as the sole global supplier of both the components for the aircraft.
+On 16 September 2016, TLMAL delivered the 50th empennage assembly — including horizontal and vertical stabilisers along with leading edges and tip assemblies — and also completed manufacturing of 28 sets of centre wing box components — including front and rear beam assemblies, formers and trailing edge sections — for C-130J on or ahead of schedule.
+The company also established itself as the sole global supplier of both components for the aircraft.